Chapter 7: Cost of Time

 If our lost opportunity cost is $9,000 per week, we can do the math.

 Assuming the project starts on October 15 in year N-1 and that the optimum cycle time is 6 months, the best-case scenario is to finish it on April 15th in year N with zero CoT.
-The CoT for a week of acceleration is $7,000 and the CoT for a week of delay is $11,000.
+The CoT for a week of acceleration, that shifts completion to a date before April 15, is $9,200 ($7,000 cost of acceleration + $2,200 cost of holding) and the CoT for a week of delay is $11,000 ($2,000 cost of delay + $9,000 lost opportunity cost).

 We can use the costs of holding to assess the benefit of starting the project early, to reduce the likelihood of missing out on the ideal completion date.
 Here, we may decide that it’s better to start several weeks earlier than the optimum time and to absorb the cost of $2,200 per week for premature project delivery (Cost of Premature Delivery).